 Estimated future spectrum requirements in the 4-16 GHz range

 New studies to assess the MSS spectrum requirements in the 4-16 GHz range for non-IMT applications are being developed by WP 4C.
-The requirements are based on proposed “broadband MSS” systems, which would provide service to MSS users with greater datarates than are possible today – up to about 2 Mbit/s.
+The requirements are based on proposed “broadband MSS” systems, which would provide service to MSS users with higherdata rates than are possible today – up to about 2 Mbit/s.
 Several contributions have been submitted which indicate an estimated requirement of up to 2x300 MHz to meeting the anticipated demand in 2020.
 Further work is anticipated to improve and finalise the studies, leading to a draft new ITU-R Report.

 Proposed MSS Systems in the 4-16 GHz range